LoginRadius/engineering-portal/content/blog/understanding-kubernetes/index.md

 ### Introduction

 This blog targets the way modern applications are deployed and consumed.
-It introduces the importance of [Kubernetes](https://kubernetes.io/), which is a container Orchestration tool on a basic level, and how it is making the job of Developers simpler.
+It introduces the importance of [Kubernetes](https://kubernetes.io/), which is a container Orchestration tool on a basic level, and how it is making the job of Developers more convenient.

 ### What is Kubernetes